International Executive Committee

 Pablo C. Herrera, Perú

-Pablo C. Herrera, Full-time professor and researcher at the School of Architecture of the Universidad Peruana de Ciencias Aplicadas (Peru).
-Industrial Designer, MSc. in History, Theory and Criticism of Architecture.
-Qualified researcher by the National System of Science, Technology and Innovation (SINACYT / CONCYTEC).
+Pablo C. Herrera is a full-time professor and researcher at the Faculty of Architecture of the Universidad Peruana de Ciencias Aplicadas (Peru).
+He is an Industrial Designer and holds an M.Sc. in History, Theory, and Criticism of Architecture.
+He is a Certified Researcher by the National System of Science, Technology and Innovation (SINACYT/CONCYTEC).
 He founded the Computational Design Solution project in Latin America in 2006.
-Since 2003 is member of editorial and scientific committees in Europe, Asia and Latin America in digital technologies and architecture including CAADRIA, CAAD Futures, eCAADe, SIGraDI, ACSA, FabLab Research and IJAC.
-Co-chair Homo Faber Exhibition (2015, 2018).
-President SIGraDi (2015-17).
-He received the Arturo Montagú Award (2013), ACM Senior Member Award (2015) and Publons Peer Review Awards (2017).
+Since 2003, he has been a member of editorial and scientific committees in Europe, Asia, and Latin America in digital technologies and architecture, including CAADRIA, CAAD Futures, eCAADe, SIGraDi, ACSA, FabLab Research, and IJAC.
+He served as Co-chair of the Homo Faber Exhibition (2015, 2018) and President of SIGraDi (2015–2017).
+His recognitions include the Arturo Montagú Award (2013), ACM Senior Member Award (2015), and Publons Peer Review Awards (2017).

 secretary@sigradi.org